 It is worth exploring, however, as most people create enough organic waste to power such a system.
 Grass clippings, food scraps, animal manures, and other organic wastes can be put into a digester to create biogas, which is a renewable alternative to natural gas.

-Most plants thrive better in rain water than city, or even well, water.
-A hydroponic system can be supplemented,or filled entirely, with rain water.
+Most plants thrive better in rainwater than from city or well water.
+A hydroponic system can be supplemented, or filled entirely, with rainwater.
 As with any water source, careful scrutinizing of the pH and EC levels are called for.
 It is also important to maintain periodic agitation to prevent the development of algae or promote the breeding of insects.

-Regardless which type of alternative energy you may consider to power some, or all,of your hydroponic system, there are some things to be aware of.
+No matter the type of alternative energy you consider to power your hydroponic system, there are a few things to keep in mind.
 Permissions range widely from municipality to municipality and you will need to know what your area’s zoning laws allow for, what requires a permit, and what is forbidden under any circumstances.

 If you intend to harness the power of any stream, creek, river, or public body of water, you will need to obtain the appropriate permissions and may need to invest in equipment or components that measure your water usage and prevent backflow into the streams.